lindseyhardouin/Ethereum_Transactions_with_Ganache/README.md

 # Ethereum Transactions with Ganache

 This ethereum blockchain based application is used to generate payments to FinTech professional for their services.
-It utilizes
 ---

 ## Technologies